 The reason they didn’t…We want to know why.
 We think that it’s probably it’s something we can get them over that hump.
 With Remarketing, we engage really heavily.
 What can we do for you?
 What can we do to get you to make a purchase?

 Retargeting (display ads) are for people who have expressed interest in our stuff by viewing our site.
 Retargeting is about keeping our brand in the minds of people who have already bought it.
 Repetition of messaging.
 It has a positive return on investment from a click-through perspective.
 When someone comes and checks out our site, they click, they browse, we want to periodically remind them that we exist.
 When that person finally says they’re ready to buy a DSLR and re-trigger their initial need, we want to be top of mind.
 Retargeting has also created an increase in media review requests.
 Not necessarily from the biggest of players, but a general uptick in people saying, “I saw your product and have a blog and would like to review it.”
 People feel like once they’ve seen a few remarketing ads, it feels like they’re hearing about Peak Design an awful lot lately.
 It makes the customer feel like it’s more than a one-time experience.”

 There’s really no reason to choose.
 In you follow Adam’s lead, it’s clear that display retargeting and email remarketing actually play really well together.
 Use display retargeting to nurture top of the funnel interest to keep your brand fresh in customer’s minds.
 Use email remarketing to convert the customers who’ve reached the very bottom of your funnel and are giving you the strongest signals of buying intent.

 What to do next

 If you enjoyed this post you can subscribe for future post updates here.

-If your eCommerce company is interested in using email remarketing to grow revenue, you can watch a video demo of Rejoiner to see how we can help.
+If your eCommerce company is interested in using email remarketing to grow revenue, request a free ROI report and calculate your revenue from email after switching to Rejoiner.